 “It is not very common for this to happen so quickly, but what I have learned as an intern at Maryville is that you aren’t simply just making phone calls,” says Mandziara.
 “You are creating a scenario that can have a positive impact on people’s business and their lives.”

-Maryville renovated space in the Anheuser-Busch Academic Center on campus to serve as a state-of-the-art office where students work directly with Abstrakt.
+Maryville renovated space in the Anheuser-Busch Hall on campus to serve as a state-of-the-art office where students work directly with Abstrakt.
 They learn best practices in sales and marketing in an active business environment.
 The semester-long internships also give students the opportunity to apply coursework to actual sales interactions.

 “This internship was extremely beneficial for me to land a full-time job at Abstrakt,” says Mandziara.
 “I am the first person to enter that company out of college into the executive sales department.
 The experience I obtained as an intern was the catalyst for my success.”